Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Supplementary figures

-Each graph is accompanied by the corresponding explanatory caption.
+We also include a graph of the simulation data used in the second example of Appendix B. Each figure is accompanied by the corresponding explanatory caption.
 For a better understanding of the models, graphics should be enlarged, in order to distinguish the different colors and shapes.
-The ellipses in the graphs show the contours of the fitted multivariate component densities.
+The ellipses in the figures show the contours of the fitted multivariate component densities.
 While the contours of proportional matrices in a lower dimensional subspace are still proportional, it is important to notice that the analogous property is not true for Common Principal Components, unless the subspace is generated by a subset of the Common Principal Components.
 For this reason, ellipses representing the contours of the densities verifying the Common Principal Component hypotheses might not preserve common directions. \\

 \begin{landscape}

 \end{landscape}